Mirajenni/Mirajenni/README.md

 ### Hey! 👋

 I'm Jennifer Calazans, a lover of data.
 I'm currently working as a junior software engineer in an InfoSec enterprise.\
-Recently I'm looking for challenges in multiple languages, especially in Golang, so if you know some text me.
+I'm excited about challenges in multiple languages, especially in Golang, so if you know some text me.
 XD

 - 👯 I’m looking to collaborate on open-source projects or framework issues, u know?